tolitius/cprop/README.md

 * classpath: for the `config.edn` resource
 * file system: for a path identified by the `conf` system property

-If both are there, they will be merged with file system overriding matching classpath properties, and the result will be [merged with System properties](README.md#merging-with-system-properties) and then [merged with ENV variables](README.md#merging-with-env-variables) for all the _matching_ properties.
+If both are there, they will be merged.
+A `file system` source would override matching properties from a `classpath` source, and the result will be [merged with System properties](README.md#merging-with-system-properties) and then [merged with ENV variables](README.md#merging-with-env-variables) for all the _matching_ properties.